terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/ibm-catalog/deployable-architectures/extension/README.md

 # IBM Cloud catalog example for Power infrastructure for regulated industries

+This example extends PowerVS infrastructure for deployable architectures in variation PowerVS Workspace incl.
+Secure Landing Zone (Full Stack solution) with an additional PowerVS Workspace.
-This example extends the landing zone for vpc infrastructure with power infrastructure.
-It provisions the following infrastructure on top of deployed [IBM Secure Landing Zone](https://github.com/terraform-ibm-modules/terraform-ibm-landing-zone) module :
+It provisions the following infrastructure on top of deployed Full Stack solution :

 - A PowerVS workspace instance with the following network topology:
     - Creates two private networks: a management network and a backup network